OGSteam/mod-autoupdate/README.md

 ### How do I get set up? ###

-* Summary of set up
+* This module requires OGSpy to work correctly
 * Configuration
 * Dependencies
 * Database configuration